Olympic Games, Melbourne, 1956 – Marathon

 The French distance runner Alain Mimoun had built up a reputation as a perpetual runner-up; he had finished second to Emil Zatopek five times in major championships.
 This was to change in 1956 at the Melbourne Olympics where, at the age of 35, he made his debut at the marathon.

-From as early as the fifth kilometer, in very hot and dry conditions, Mimoun looked comfortable, and by the 15th kilometer he was lying in second place in a group of 13 runners.
-By 20 kilometers this group was down to five and then in a long climb up to the turn-around point Mimoun pulled away without perceptively increasing the pace.
+From as early as the fifth kilometre, in very hot and dry conditions, Mimoun looked comfortable, and by 15km he was lying in second place in a group of 13 runners.
+By 20km this group was down to five and then in a long climb up to the turn-around point Mimoun pulled away without perceptively increasing the pace.

 At the finish he entered the stadium to the applause of nearly 100,000 spectators, ran a lap and broke the tape in 2:25:00.
 Looking very composed he then waited to embrace his rivals, first Mihalic who was second in 2:26:32, then Karnoven who was third in 2:27:47 and finally his great rival Zatopek.
 It was only these men who knew the price he had to pay in order to run faster than they had.